Skip Navigation

 Student Services works to provide an appropriate response when academic and behavioral needs are demonstrated by the student in the form of:

-• Frequent data-based monitoring for instructional decision-making to empower each student to achieve high standards (collective data may result in a referral to a private evaluator or the student’s public school for problem solving or possible evaluation and services)
+• Frequent data-based monitoring for instructional decision-making to empower each student to achieve high standards (collective data may result in a referral to a private evaluator or the student’s public school for problem-solving or possible evaluation and services)

 • Collaborative work with parents to design and implement Individualized Action Plans (Lower School), Behavioral Plans, School/Home Plans, 504 Plans (Lower/Middle/Upper School), and Alternative Diploma Plans (Upper School)